-Natural light, raw materials, and indoor tropical gardens – here’s our pick of the best examples of biophilic interior design and the studio’s behind them.
+Natural light, raw materials, and indoor tropical gardens – here’s our pick of the best examples of biophilic interior design and the studio’s behind them

-Central to biophilic design are principles generally organised into two categories: visual connections with nature and non-visual connections with nature.
 Visual connections refer to obvious aspects like plants, natural materials or a view of outdoors, and non-visual connections refer to other features like lighting or ventilation.
+These principles can be implemented in countless ways to create interiors that enable us to live and work better.

-Beyond filling a space with plants, it can be tricky to fully understand the imaginative ways biophilic decor can be realised.
-So, we’ve chosen some examples to inspire you, designed by architectural studios that focus on biophilic design…
+The key is to integrate them in a way that feels natural, layering elements to create a multi-sensory experience.
+Beyond filling a space with plants, it can be tricky to fully understand the imaginative ways biophilic decor can be realized.

 VTN Architects – Vietnam

-First up is Vo Trong Nghia Architects, an architectural practice based in Vietnam whose work is often infused with luscious greenery, weathered stone and an abundance of light.
+First up is Vo Trong Nghia Architects, an architectural practice based in Vietnam whose work is often infused with luscious greenery, weathered stone, and an abundance of light.

 Biombo Architects – Indonesia